 If mind and management of the U.S. corporation is in Canada, there is the possibility that those U.S. business profits could be subject to both U.S. and Canadian tax unless a treaty exemption applies.
 Here it is imperative that the appropriate organizational structure be implemented to avoid double taxation and/or mismatching of foreign tax credits.

 U.S. corporations may include a C or a LLC corporation.
 Those living in the U.S. generally use a LLC because income is allocated to the member or shareholder as opposed to the C corporation, where there is first corporate tax and then personal tax when retained earnings are distributed to the shareholder.
-Although with the potential drop in the C corporation tax rates, the C corporation may revert to being a better alternative.
+Although with the drop in the C corporation tax rate to 21%, the C corporation may revert to being a better alternative.

 Many Canadians have incorporated LLCs without investigating the Canadian tax treatment.
 Canada does not recognize the LLC as a flow-through because the LLC is not a taxable U.S. entity unless a special election is made which can further complicate matters.
 Unless income and distributions are made in the same taxation year from the LLC, there will likely be double taxation and mismatching of foreign tax credits.
 With U.S. partners, you may consider utilizing a C corporation having an interest in one or more LLCs for the U.S. partners.